DHTMLX/gantt-docs/data/desktop/split_tasks.md

 ## Expanding/collapsing split tasks

 In case you want to expand/collapse a split task right from the grid interface, there is a special configuration option that will help you.
-It is called **open_split_tasks** and it takes a boolean value to make a split task expandable and otherwise.
+It is called api/gantt_open_split_tasks_config.md and it takes a boolean value to make a split task expandable and otherwise.

 ~~~js
 gantt.config.open_split_tasks = true;